ANKITSG15/Software-for-Embedded-System/README.md

 This course introduces the issues and challenges in developing software for embedded system.

 For Assignment-2 : Please refer the Assignment-2 folder.

-For Assignment-3 : Please refer the Assignment-3 folder
+For Assignment-3 : Please refer the Assignment-3 folder.

 For Assignment-1 : Please refert DHT22 folder - HAL Implementation(Without using library)